aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

 The size of transfer is set to 8-bit by default, but can be changed with the ``set_sizeof_transfer()`` member function.
 Either a byte, half-word or word can be used (8-bit, 16-bit or 32-bit respectively).
-The example code below shows how to use 32-bit size of transfer with Analog-to-Digital converter.
+The example code below shows how to use 32-bit size of transfer with the analog-to-digital converter.

 .. code-block:: c++